apache/flink-statefun/docs/sdk/modules.md

 Remote modules are run as external processes from the Apache Flink® runtime; in the same container, as a sidecar, or other external location.

-This module type can support any number of language SDK's.
+This module type can support any number of language SDKs.
 Remote modules are registered with the system via ``YAML`` configuration files.

 ### Specification